topcoder-platform/tc-project-service/README.md

 You may replace 172.17.0.1 with your docker0 IP.

 You can paste **swagger.yaml** to  [swagger editor](http://editor.swagger.io/) or import **postman.json** to verify endpoints.

+#### Deploying without docker
+If you don't want to use docker to deploy to localhost.
+You can simply run `npm run start` from root of project.
+This should start the server on default port `3000`.

 ### Deployment
 Using awsebcli - http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html